Saturday, June 14, 2025

 Together, these Yang-side systems organize the body around doing: maintaining readiness, asserting control, projecting forward.
 When balanced with Yin, they support action.
 But when running alone, or in the absence of rest, they produce restlessness, bracing, vigilance, and fatigue—a state of doing without grounding.

-At its most essential level, the conflict between doing and being is not philosophical—it is structural.
+The conflict between doing and being is not just philosophical; it is structural and neurosomatic.
 It lives in the interaction between the Ren Mai and the Du Mai, between the parasympathetic drive to nourish and restore and the sympathetic imperative to act, to stabilize, to survive.
-These two systems are not antagonists; they are partners in dynamic exchange.
-But in many bodies, especially those shaped by prolonged stress or threat, the exchange has collapsed into hierarchy.
+These two systems are not antagonists; they are interdependent partners.
+But in bodies shaped by prolonged stress or threat, the exchange collapses into hierarchy.
 Doing overrides being.
 Readiness becomes the baseline.
 Rest becomes unfamiliar, or even intolerable.

-This conflict doesn’t only play out in the torso—it’s mirrored through the entire axial structure.
-Below the neck, it shows up in the deep spinal stabilizers: the rotatores, multifidus, psoas, and diaphragmatic layers that hold the central column.
-When the body is safe, these muscles hold gently.
+This conflict is mirrored through the entire axial structure.
+Below the neck, it appears in the deep spinal stabilizers: the rotatores, multifidus, psoas, and diaphragmatic layers that hold the central column.
+When the body is safe, these muscles soften.
 When the body is threatened, they grip.
-Above the neck, the same tension registers in the brainstem and midbrain, where orientation, motor planning, and autonomic regulation are shaped.
-The body may appear calm, but the system is still “on.”
+Above the neck, the same tension registers in the brainstem and midbrain as orientation, motor planning, and autonomic regulation are shaped.
+The body may appear calm, but the system is still on.
 Still bracing.
 Still poised for a signal that never comes.

-What we call “doing” in this model is not simply action—it is the persistent mobilization of the system in anticipation of something unresolved.
-And what we call “being” is not the absence of action—it is the presence of internal continuity without threat.
-When these cannot integrate, the organism is left suspended: always tracking, always adjusting, never landing.
+What we call "doing" in this model is not simply action.
+It is persistent mobilization in anticipation of threat.
+And what we call "being" is not the absence of action.
+It is a sensation of presence without defensive override.
+When these two states cannot regulate, the mind-body remain vigilant: on guard, unable to rest.

 To “be” is not to withdraw from life’s demands, nor to float in some idealized stillness.
 It is to inhabit a form that is not contorted by anticipatory action.
-It is to remain within one’s own vertical axis, coherent in breath, posture, and internal signal, even as the world moves.
+It is to remain within one’s own vertical axis - coherent in breath, posture, and interoceptive signal - even as the world moves.

-In clinical terms, this means restoring the body’s capacity to not prepare.
+In clinical terms, this means restoring the body’s capacity not to prepare.
 To let the Ren Mai speak without being silenced by sympathetic override.
 To allow the Yin Qiao to gather inward tone without collapse.
 To inhabit the spine from within, rather than bracing from behind.
-And to regulate emotion through somatic containment, not cortical control.
+And to regulate emotion through somatic containment, not cortical control or suppression.

-Most patients do not need to be taught how to be—they need to be reintroduced to the conditions that make being possible.
+Most patients do not need to be taught how to be -- they need to be reintroduced to the conditions that make being possible.
 This is where our medicine excels.
-It reaches into the pre‑cognitive scaffolding of experience: the channels, the fascia, the autonomic set‑points, the shape‑memory of the self.
-By treating not just what the patient is doing, but how they are held in the doing, we create a path back to being.
+It reaches into the pre-verbal scaffolding of experience: the channels, the fascia, the autonomic set points, the shape memory of the self.
+When we treat not just what the patient is doing, but how they are held in the doing, we create a path back to being.

-As The Undefended Self teaches, “There is a real self that equals neither your negative aspects, nor your adamant self‑judgment, nor the pretense that covers up the negativity.
+In The Undefended Self, therapist Susan Thesenga describes how early defenses distort the expression of our essential nature.
+She writes, “There is a real self that equals neither your negative aspects, nor your adamant self‑judgment, nor the pretense that covers up the negativity.
 To find this real self is our concern.”
-That “real self” is one unbound by primitive defense, one that emerges when anticipatory threat responses are no longer baseline.

 References